Skip to main

 The rules have been quite archaic and only benefited spouses or civil partners and blood relatives, regardless of your spouse’s feelings towards them.
 This mean that people who you wanted to inherit, such as friends or stepchildren, would not benefit in any way from your passing.
 In addition, dying without a Will nominating a Guardian for your children (under 18 years) could mean that they would be in the control of the local authorities, and is some instances, end up in foster care.

-Up to the 1st October the rules which have been in place where geared to provide a fixed amount that a spouse would receive should there be NO Will, the first £250k.
-This threshold which once exceeded; the remained of the estate would then go to the next of kin, children, grandchildren etc. Any property owned by the couple would not form part of this ‘allowance’ and therefore automatically become a direct gift from the deceased to their spouse.
+Up to the July 2023 the rules which have been in place where geared to provide a fixed amount that a spouse would receive should there be NO Will, the first £322k.
+This threshold which once exceeded; the remained of the estate would then go to 50% to the surviving spouse/civil partner and the remaining 50% to the next of kin, children, grandchildren etc. Any property owned by the couple would not form part of this ‘allowance’ and therefore automatically become a direct gift from the deceased to their spouse.

 The good news is that from 1st October 2014, the rules have changed to improve the system.
 The new rules have the effect of simplifying how an Estate is distributed in the event of someone dying without a Will in place.